 WFMT: What are you working on now, and are law and music still a part of it?

 Wang: Being in both the musical and legal worlds has shown me how different disciplines, fields, and groups of people can connect to each other in unexpected ways.
-And so because of these unprecedented times, not only in the arts but also in so many other fields, my current project is neither an opera nor a legal document.
+Because of these unprecedented times, my current project is neither an opera nor a legal document.
 Instead, it’s a newsletter called Arsapio.

-Arsapio is a newsletter helping artists and businesses work together — by breaking down the myths around art and business, exploring what they surprisingly have in common, and providing practical suggestions for putting this knowledge to work.
+Arsapio is a newsletter helping artists and businesses work together.
+Breaking down the myths around art and business, exploring what they have in common, and providing suggestions for putting this knowledge to work.
 Launching in November 2020, the first series of articles explores the unsung superpowers of classical musicians in the virtual workplace.